archywillhe/0a-Jekyll/_posts/2015-06-14-giving-a-phony-some-great-search-results-when-her-name-is-googled.md

 > > the size of the universe; also it helps to estimate the age of
 > > universe.
 Therefore it is important to use correct methods in
 > > estimating space distance.
 >
 > This appears to be more of an article for layman audiences.
 It brought up [the standard candle approach][6] for measuring cosmological distances (page 18) without discussing it extensively.
 And [the expanding photosphere method (EPM)][7] was not even mentioned.
 It does not seem to be the paper I was looking for.
 But this was all I could find after numerous Google searches.
 >
 > I could find neither the allegedly groundbreaking formula, nor any solid evidence that it actually exists.
 >
 >
 > [Arabianbusiness.com ranked her as the 15th most powerful Arab woman in 2015][8].
 But is it true that she wrote a "350 pages" formula to measures distance in space without the use of light?
 If so, where is it published and how can one find it?
 >
 >...

 It managed to gain quite some interest and [more people got into the investigation of whether she is a fraud](http://skeptics.stackexchange.com/a/27599).
 I then submitted the post to the following subreddits: [/internetbullshit](https://www.reddit.com/r/internetbullshit/comments/34yjvh/manahel_thabet_a_phd_in_quantum_mathematics_and_a/) , [/skeptic](https://www.reddit.com/r/skeptic/comments/34xtk3/manahel_thabet_a_phd_in_quantum_mathematics_and_a/), [/quityourbullshit](https://www.reddit.com/r/quityourbullshit/comments/34rldx/manahel_thabet_a_phd_in_quantum_mathematics_and_a/), and also [cross-posted it in the subreddit /IsItBullshit](https://www.reddit.com/r/IsItBullshit/comments/34xusr/isitbullshit_manahel_thabet_a_phd_in_quantum/).
-A few weeks later, the subreddit \[/IsItBullshit\] and Skeptics SE posts both made their way to [the first page of the search results](https://www.google.com.sg/#q=Manahel+Thabet), in the shadow of the Wikiepdia entry which had been labeled "blatant hoax" and erased from existence.
+A few weeks later, the subreddit \[/IsItBullshit\] and Skeptics SE posts both made their way to [the first page of the Google search results](https://www.google.com.sg/#q=Manahel+Thabet), in the shadow of the Wikiepdia entry which had been labeled "blatant hoax" and erased from existence.

-> Fun fact: I just tweeted this article and [mentioned her (@manahelthabet), who currently has 50k followers, in my tweet](https://twitter.com/ArchWilhes/status/610222987661324288) and she is going to block me, similar to [what happened to the guy who asked her about the supposedly ground-breaking paper on Twitter](http://skeptics.stackexchange.com/questions/27566/did-manahel-thabet-develop-a-groundbreaking-formula-to-measure-distance-in-space#comment102663_27566).
+> Fun fact: I just tweeted this article and mentioned her (@manahelthabet), who currently has 50k followers, in my tweet, I believe she is going to block me, similar to [what happened to the guy who asked her about the supposedly ground-breaking paper on Twitter](http://skeptics.stackexchange.com/questions/27566/did-manahel-thabet-develop-a-groundbreaking-formula-to-measure-distance-in-space#comment102663_27566).
 >
 >Update: Yup, I'm blocked.
 >